coreyFuller/Hash-Database/README.md

 # Hash-Table-Database
 Upgrade of my Linked List database.
 Utilizes hashing of employee name.
+"Data.txt" is an example of the input the program takes to build the database.
 To run this code, just type 'make' in a terminal.
 To just compile use the 'make build' command.